beromir/Servas/README.md

 5. Create `.env` file from the `.env.example` file.
 6. Change the settings in the `.env` file according to your needs.
+7. If you are using SQLite, you must remove the MySQL section in the `.env`file and uncomment the SQLite section.
-7. Run the database migrations.
+8. Run the database migrations.

 ```shell
 php artisan migrate
 ```

-8. Generate the application key.
+9. Generate the application key.

 ```shell
 php artisan key:generate